trecord/vue-workshop-demo/README.md

 yarn global add @vue/cli
 ```

-Once that is done you should have the newest
+Once that is done you should have the newest version of Vue-cli.
+Check that you do by running the following:

 ``` bash
 vue -V